heimdall-miage/heimdall_docker/README.md

 **INSTALL**

 * Clone this repository : `git clone https://github.com/heimdall-watch/heimdall_docker`

+**Configure the environment**

+You have to configure at least the _onesignal_, _mailer_ and _server_name_ environment variables for the application to work on a prod env.

-* (Optional) Modify the docker-compose.yml environment variables according to your expected configuration
+* Modify the .env file according to your expected configuration (be sure to avoid committing it, or use the next solution)

-**Development environment**
+OR

+* Remove the ".dist" in the name of "docker-compose.override.yml.dist" and override the environment variables in there.
+This file is ignored by git.

+**Initialize the server**

-* Execute command `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build` from the root of the heimdall_docker folder
+* Execute command `docker-compose up --build` from the root of the heimdall_docker folder

-* You can now access the web interface at `http://localhost`
+* A webserver is now running on port 80 (default).
+You can access it on `http://localhost`.

-**Production environment**
-* Execute command `docker-compose up` from the root of the heimdall_docker folder

-Now that the environment is installed, you can start/stop/restart it with: `docker-compose start` (replacing start by the desired action)
+Now that the environment is installed, you can start/stop/restart it with: `docker-compose start` (replacing start by the desired action).

 **Access the container**

 You can access the container as root with `docker exec -ti heimdall_web /bin/bash`

-Use `docker exec -ti -u heimdall heimdall_web /bin/bash` to use the heimdall user instead of root (to run composer for example, which should never be ran as root)
+Use `docker exec -ti -u heimdall heimdall_web /bin/bash` to use the heimdall user instead of root.

+**Temp dev notes**

 **A chaque nouvelle dépendances html/css/js** yarn install